 - 16. RIGHT TO ENTER PROPERTY.
 Seller agrees that from the date this Agreement is executed by Seller through Closing, Buyer, and its agents, upon reasonable notice, shall have the right to enter the Property for all lawful purposes in connection with this Agreement. - 17.
 ACCESS.
-Seller warrants, as of the date of closing, that there is legal and practical ingress and egress for the Property over public roads or valid, recorded easements for the use and benefit of and as an appurtenance to the Property. - 18.
+Seller warrants that there is legal and practical ingress and egress for the Property over public roads or valid, recorded easements for the use and benefit of and as an appurtenance to the Property. - 18.
 DEFAULT.
 If Seller defaults under this Agreement, Buyer may waive the default and proceed to closing, seek specific performance, or refuse to close and elect to receive the return of any money paid, each without waiving any action for damages, or any other remedy permitted by law or in equity resulting from Seller's default. - 19.
 BROKERS.
 Seller warrants that no persons, firms, corporations or other entities are entitled to a real estate commission or other fees as a result of this Agreement or subsequent closing, except as accurately disclosed on the disclosure statement required in paragraph 10.
 Seller shall indemnify and hold Buyer harmless from any and all such claims, whether disclosed or undisclosed. - 20.
 RECORDING.
-Buyer may record this Agreement, or notice of it, in the appropriate county or counties. - 21.
+Buyer may record this Agreement, or notice of it, in the appropriate county or counties.
+If this transaction does not close and Buyer has recorded said Agreement, then Buyer will execute and deliver to Seller an instrument that can be recorded in the public records which releases all of Buyer's interest in the Property. - 21.
 ASSIGNMENT.
 This Agreement may be assigned by Buyer, in which event Buyer will provide written notice of assignment to Seller.
 Seller may not assign this Agreement without the prior written consent of Buyer. - 22.
 TIME.
 Time is of essence with regard to all dates or times set forth in this Agreement. - 23.
 SEVERABILITY.
 If any of the provisions of this Agreement are deemed to be unenforceable and the unenforceability of said provisions does not adversely affect the purpose and intent of this Agreement, in Buyer's sole discretion, the enforceability of the remaining provisions of this Agreement shall not be affected.